MOBILE HOME PARK EVICTIONS | CHPT 723 (TENANT OWNED HOMES)

 In a standard, uncontested eviction under Chapter 723, Fla.
 Stat., for a tenant’s failure to pay lot rent, the eviction process, from the filing of the Complaint through execution of the Writ of Possession, is approximately 30-45 days.
 The general steps and potential causes for delay are outlined below.

-File Complaint for Eviction (Tenant Removal Only)Potential Cause for Delay: Mantoni Legal will file the Complaint for tenant eviction the same day as we receive confirmation from the park to proceed; do not delay in advising us to proceed.
+File Complaint for Eviction (Tenant Removal Only)Potential Cause for Delay: Mantoni Legal will file the Complaint for tenant eviction the same day confirmation from the park to proceed is received; do not delay in advising Mantoni Legal to proceed.

 Receive issued Summons(es) from ClerkPotential Cause for Delay: Some counties issue the summons the same day as filing, others take at least 72 hours, or longer.